timm/gold/doc/00intro.md

 Why?

-Well, superheroes make for great stories.
-While superheroes rarely boast, other people eagerly tell the story of their accomplishments.
+Well, here's the thing about superheroes-- other people eagerly tell the story of their accomplishments.
-The story of a software superhero is written into code.
-People are most eager to
-share code that  tells a  super-heroic story of defeating some hard problem, in an elegant and inspiring manner.
+Now the story of a software superhero is written into code and people are most eager to share code that  tells a  super-heroic story of defeating some hard problem, in an elegant and inspiring manner.
-Reading code is be insight and  inspiring and makes you race to grab a keyboard (so you can try out that idea for yourself).
+Reading such code is be insight and  inspiring and makes you race to grab a keyboard (so you can try out that idea for yourself).

 These stories-in-code are exciting stories.
 They have a purpose, a mission.
 They attack a problem,  clearly show were that attack fails or succeeds, and leaves you begging for more.
 The results you obtain from today's code should suggest all manner of new possibilities (for the future).
 As Susan Sontag said